Day 1 of a 3-day series:

-Cardboard Basics in Adaptive Design is Day 1 of a 3-day series, in which participants learn basic construction techniques for cardboard and safe tool use.
-Focus is on standard corrugated cardboard and on the process of designing an adaptation to suit the needs of an individual.
+Cardboard Basics in Adaptive Design is Day 1 of a 3-day series, Adaptive Devices Made to Fit, in which participants learn basic construction techniques for single-layer and tri-wall cardboard and safe hand and power tool use to make a basic adaptation and a user-specific adaptation with justifications.

-After Day 1, in preparation for Day 2, participants select one of a number of basic adapttions (e.g., a footrest or an easel) to build for a client on their caseloads; gather user-specific information necessary for building the adaptation; and draft a brief justification.
+After Day 1, in preparation for Day 2, participants select either a monitor stand, footrest, or easel to build for a client on their caseloads; gather user-specific information necessary for building the adaptation; and draft a brief justification.

-Day 2, Making Adaptive Equipment Work: Participants present and discuss justifications and adaptation information.
+Day 2, Making Adaptive Equipment Work (Usually given on Wednesdays): Participants present and discuss justifications and adaptation information.
 Participants learn tri-wall carpentry techniques and safe power tool use.
 Participants build the selected basic adaptation and submit a finalized justification for it.

-Day 3, Adaptive Devices: Made to Fit: Participants share the user-specific adaptation selected, a brief description of the client, and justification for selection.
+Day 3, Adaptive Devices: Made to Fit (Usually given on Thursdays): Participants share the basic user-specific adaptation selected, a brief description of the client, and justification for selection.
 Participants construct the adaptation from start to finish and then present final work to the group.

 *The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.

 Save This Event